Working with Published Reports¶

-After selecting ‘Drill to transactions’ you will be taken to a separate tab containing more granular information about the data point1 selected.
-Depending on the way your report has been configured, the separate tab you are taken to may also contain additional tabs containing information related to the data point1. e.g. in the example below the Financial Transactions tab has been added to allow for greater context for the data also.
+After selecting ‘Drill to transactions’, you will be taken to a separate tab containing more granular information about the data point selected.
+Depending on the way your report has been configured, this tab may also contain additional tabs containing more information related to the data point.
+In the example below, the Financial Transactions tab has been added to allow for greater context for the selected data point.

 The ‘Drill to transactions’ window allows you to use drop down arrows to sort and filter the data.
 You can sort the data according to a particular column (ascending/descending, amount, account, organisation, department etc).
 This is particularly useful when drilling to transactions for cells which are aggregates of large numbers of transactions with varying accounts, organisations, months, departments or currencies.

 You can also isolate particular columns by selecting the drop down arrow for any column (does not need to be the column that you wish to remove/add) and selecting and deselecting the boxes on the left of the columns you wish to add or remove.

 Depending on the way your report is set up, when drilling to transactions you may also be taken to other pages with related information from external sources.